Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Now that the new Tuesday evening run of the GFS is out, I'm finding it harder to ignore the upcoming troughs forecast to impact the Plains this weekend and next week.
 Here is the new 500mb GFS forecast for Friday morning.
 By the way, the colors and format of these GFS model images look a little different from the ones I posted yesterday, because I'm using the UCAR model outputs rather then the NCEP versions.
 I like the UCAR presentation better, but their images only go out to day 7.
 To get images for days 7-14, I have to use the NCEP maps.

-It is hard for any observer to look at that and say "I am definately not going to chase".
+It is hard for any observer to look at that and say "I am definately not going to observe storms".
 If it was mid-May and we were looking at images like this, we'd probably be leaving here headed west within 24 hours.
-But, as I mentioned yesterday, there are two factors that make me hesitate in driving what will end up being a 3,000 mile plus round trip to chase this setup.
+But, as I mentioned yesterday, there are two factors that make me hesitate in driving what will end up being a 3,000 mile plus round trip to observe storms this setup.
 First is the storm motion, which should be seasonably fast.
 While one can intercept and document a tornado with fast storm motions (see our September 22, 2006 expedition), their forward speed makes an intercept more difficult for a variety of reasons.
 Second, the moisture forecasts are good, but not ideal: